Chapter Six: Listen With Your Ears, React With Your Face

-"Chapter Six: Listen With Your Ears, React With Your Face" is the sixth episode of the first season of the American dark comedy crime television series Barry.
+"Chapter Six: Listen With Your Ears, React With Your Face" is the sixth episode of the first season of the American black comedy crime drama television series Barry.
 The episode was written by producer Emily Heller, and directed by Hiro Murai.
 It was first broadcast on HBO in the United States on April 29, 2018.

-The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
-In the episode, Barry has to deal with the consequences of letting Taylor live while being pressured by Fuches to kill him.
-To complicate matters, the police start closing in on him while one of Pazar's henchmen goes after Barry for revenge.
+The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but joins an acting class taught by Gene Cousineau, where he meets Reed and questions his life path as he deals with associates such as Fuches and NoHo Hank.
+In the episode, Barry must face the consequences of sparing Taylor's life and Fuches' pressure to kill him.
+Meanwhile, the police close in on him, and a henchman seeks revenge.

 According to Nielsen Media Research, the episode was seen by an estimated 0.560 million household viewers and gained a 0.2 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the writing, directing, performances, tension and cliffhanger.

 Plot

-Barry (Bill Hader) and Fuches (Stephen Root) are surveying a desert airstrip with the help of Taylor (Dale Pavinski), planning to intercept Bolivian Drug Lord Cristobal Sifuentes' arrival.
-During this, Fuches expresses his distate of Taylor to Barry, telling him he made a huge mistake by not killing him.
+Barry (Bill Hader), Fuches (Stephen Root), and Taylor (Dale Pavinski) are surveying a desert airstrip where they plan to intercept Bolivian drug lord Cristobal Sifuentes's upon arrival.
+Fuches tells Barry it was a mistake to let Taylor live.

 The morning after having sex, Moss (Paula Newsome) tells Gene (Henry Winkler) that they must end their relationship, as she feels it will interfere with her investigation.
-Meanwhile, Pazar (Glenn Fleshler) and Hank (Anthony Carrigan) check the stash house massacre, praising Barry's actions.
-Pazar's employee, Vacha (Mark Ivanir), tells Pazar about Sally (Sarah Goldberg) and her connection to Barry, but Pazar tells him to stop pursuing Barry, despite Barry having killed Vacha's brother.
+Meanwhile, Goran (Glenn Fleshler) and Hank (Anthony Carrigan) inspect the stash house and praise Barry's actions.
+Pazar's henchman Vacha (Mark Ivanir), tells Goran about Sally (Sarah Goldberg), but Goran tells him to drop his vendetta.

-Barry hangs out with Taylor at his apartment, who is comfortable watching pornography with Barry.
-Barry suggests that Taylor could work for Fuches while he quits his hitman life, but Taylor refuses and even gets mad at the amount of money that Fuches gets from Barry, telling Barry he should kill Fuches.
-He also gives Barry part of the money he recovered from the stash house.
-Barry refuses to take the money as it is related to money laundering.
-While Barry goes to the bathroom (once again daydreaming about his future children), Taylor places the money in Barry's backpack.
+Barry hangs out with Taylor at his apartment and suggests that Taylor could work for Fuches while he quits his hitman life.
+Taylor refuses and tells Barry he should be getting more money and should kill Fuches.
+Barry refuses to take unlaundered money from the raid, but Taylor secretly places the money in his backpack.